jreiche/aeo_radar/README.md

 Note that the rest of the videos are not mandatory for this practical, but give a more in depth view on possibilities in GEE.

 ### Creating and accessing your GEE account
-To start working in GEE you first need to sign up, if you have not done so beforehand.
+To start working in GEE you first need to sign up (if you have not done so beforehand).
 Please visit the following [website](https://earthengine.google.com/) and click on the sign-up button on the top of the page (Fig. 3).
-After filling in all required information, the confirmation for your GEE account might take up to three days according to the website (usually its done in a matter of hours).
+After filling in all required information, the confirmation of your GEE account might take up to three days according to the website (usually its done in a matter of hours).

 ![fig](/figures/figure_03.png)
 <sub>Figure 3.
 GEE website - for using GEE, please sign-up on the top right (red box). </sub>

-After that you are ready to login and analyse satellite data via the [GEE code editor](https://code.earthengine.google.com/) (Please watch the videos mentioned above to understand the structure of the GEE code editor).
+With an account you can login via the [GEE code editor](https://code.earthengine.google.com/) (Please watch the videos mentioned above to understand the structure of the GEE code editor).

 # 2. Sentinel-1 SAR data